psi4/psi4/doc/userman/sphinx_psithon_doc/source/index.rst

 ..  * NOTES (LAB 2-15-2012)
     * Blank lines in this file usually matter.
-    * For each new python file add a new automodule section, followed by :members: and undoc-members lines to slurp docstrings from all module members.
+    * For each new python file, add a new automodule section like below to place an entry and slurp docstrings from all module members.
+          .. automodule:: newpythonfile
+              :members:
+              :undoc-members:
     * If there are aliases to functions, like opt and optimize, add all but one name to :exclude-members: to avoid duplicating the documentation.
     * Function signatures are got by introspection.
-To show a more detailed signature with options, give it a separate autofunction line, like for database and add it to the :exclude-members: list.
+To show a more detailed signature with options, give it a separate autofunction line, like below, and add it to the :exclude-members: list.
+Place optional arguments in square brackets.
-    *, delta_wfn, delta_wfn_lesser, delta_basis, delta_scheme, delta2_wfn, delta2_wfn_lesser, delta2_basis, delta2_scheme)]
+          .. autofunction:: wrappers.cp(name[, func, check_bsse])
+..  * NOTES (LAB 2-21-2012)
+    * Functions to be regularly accessed in the input file (usually those that kwargs passes through) should get their own section (like Energy below).
+In the early stages of documentation, just place the autofunction command in the section.
+When ready to add documentation outside the docstring, create a new rst file, along the lines of database.
+    * When using LaTeX math in rst files, the \ character that is so abundant in LaTeX commands can be used normally.
+When using math in docstrings, though, any \ followed by character combination that has a shell meaning (e.g., \t for tab, \b for bell, \n for newline) must be escaped (e.g., \\text or \\beta).

 .. |dl| replace:: :math:`\Rightarrow`
 .. |dr| replace:: :math:`\Leftarrow`